jsph86/angular_rxjs_marbleTest/README.md

 # About Project

-This project is simple project for fronend challenge.
+This is simple project for fronend challenge.

 More To Say...... (already working on backend challenge)